Jewellery Quarter, Birmingham

 About Jewellery Quarter

-Jewellery Quarter is a neighbourhood in Birmingham, England, home to 19 ranked independent restaurants and bars.
-19 are trending hot this week.
-Rankings updated weekly from 41,508 live Google reviews.
+Jewellery Quarter is a neighbourhood in Birmingham, United Kingdom, home to 19 ranked independent restaurants and bars.
+All trending hot this week.
+Rankings updated monthly from 43,422 live Google reviews.

 How to Get There